-Today you can travel on Metra's Heritage Corridor at the Lemont station, that is 25 miles to Union Station downtown.
+Today, you can travel on Metra's Heritage Corridor from the Lemont station to the Union Station downtown-total 25 miles!

-As more homebuyers are looking to move further west and close to the nearby highways (I-355 and I-55), I look forward to showing you properties in this wonderful town, and help you find your new home or townhome in Lemont!
+As more homebuyers are looking to move further west and close to the nearby highways (I-355 and I-55), Lemont becomes a prime choice!

 Lemont Illinois Properties

 Based on information submitted to MLS GRID as of Jan 19, 2021 9:52:pm.
 All data is obtained from various sources and may not have been verified by broker or MLS GRID.
 Properties displayed may be listed or sold by various participants in the MLS.
 Supplied Open House Information is subject to change without notice.
 All information should be independently reviewed and verified for accuracy.
 Properties may or may not be listed by the office/agent presenting the information.

 IDX information is provided exclusively for consumers’ personal non-commercial use, and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.
 Data is deemed reliable but is not guaranteed by MLS GRID, and that the use of MLS GRID Data may be subject to an end user license agreement prescribed by the Member Participant’s applicable MLS if any and as amended from time to time.